ohasis/cse15l-lab-reports/Lab Report 3.md

 `./biomed`

 The command listed above returns the file path of the subdirectory `./biomed` because, even though the command uses all uppercase letters, the inclusion of `-iname` ensures that capitalization is ignored.
+This is helpful to the user because they might want to determine whether a particular directory exists, but may not know how its name is capitalized, if at all.

 **Source**